 This project forms part of our Participation Programme.

-I Woke Up This Morning will be performed in Clapham and Southend–on–Sea, commissioned by Studio Voltaire and Focal Point Gallery.
+I Woke Up This Morning was also performed in Clapham and Southend–on–Sea, commissioned by Studio Voltaire and Focal Point Gallery.

 Supported by Arts Council England and The Elephant Trust.